 These both drain into the River Lualaba.

-The extension lies below 1,500m apart from isolated peaks such as Mount Kamani (1,700 m), and consists of mountains cut by deep valleys.
+The extension lies below 1,500m apart from isolated peaks such as Mount Kamani (1,700 meters), and consists of mountains cut by deep valleys.

 Undulating terrain in the west forms a belt between the two zones.

-The western zone is forested by equatorial rainforest, with transition forest between 1,200 m and 1,500 m.
+The western zone is forested by equatorial rainforest, with transition forest between 1,200 meters and 1,500 meters.

 In the eastern zone, six different primary vegetation types have been distinguished: mountain rainforest, high-altitude rainforest, swamp forest, bamboo forest, subalpine heather and swamp and peat bog.

 The park is home to some of the last remaining populations of Eastern lowland gorillas in the wild.

 There were an estimated 600 living in the park in 1990, but there are only believed to be a couple hundred still alive after the tumultuous fighting of the 1990s and 2000s.